Funds Handling and Deposit Procedures

 - Review: All cash operations are subject to review by the institution's internal and external auditors.
 Departments should ensure that all receipts can be tied to a transmittal and that all transmittals can be traced to an entry on the University's accounting system.

-- Banking Arrangements: All University banking arrangements, including acceptance of debit and credit cards, are established by the Office of Cashiering and the Assistant Vice President for Financial Operations.
+- Banking Arrangements: All University banking arrangements, including acceptance of debit and credit cards, are established by the Office of Cashiering and the Director of Financial Operations and Materiel Management.
 Departments processing credit/debit card transactions must do so in accordance with Credit and Debit Card Security Policy #1015.
 Bank accounts may not be established in the University's name, i.e. Longwood University, or any derivative thereof.
 Additionally, accounts cannot use the University's Federal ID Number.

 - Cash Handling: